Install SSL certificate on Linux server

 Purchase SSL and Activate it

-If you haven’t purchased a SSL certificate yet buy one at namecheap.com or your preferred hosting service provider.
-Once your purchase is done you are ready to sign the SSL so that it is ready to be used on your website.
+You can purchase an SSL certificate at namecheap.com or your preferred hosting service provider.
+Once your purchase is done you are ready to sign the SSL so that it can be installed on your website.

 Now goto your name cheap account and enter the CSR in the given field.
 Once you save it it will ask you to validate your domain by different methods including HTTP, Email or DNS editing method.
 Pick one of them and validate your domain.
 Refer to guide of your hosting service provider to “How to activate SSL” or similar terms.